About Todd Smith

 Although he enjoyed a lucrative real-estate career, he lamented the fact that his career completely controlled his life.
 He then became determined to find a career that would enable him to replace his mid-six-figure income while providing the freedom to spend more time with his family and enjoy the fruits of his labor.

-For the past 23 years Smith has owned his own sales and marketing business—one that meets his previous criteria for a profitable company and one that fulfills his personal dreams.
+For the past 23 years Smith has owned his own direct sales business with Unicity International—one that meets his previous criteria for a profitable business and one that fulfills his personal dreams.
 He now has time to enjoy his favorite activities: spending time with his family, fishing, golfing, playing tennis, and taking long walks down the beach.

 His business has generated more than one billion dollars in sales and has paid him more than 27 million dollars in commissions.
 During this time he has also developed numerous training manuals and CDs, teaching entrepreneurs how to achieve professional success and accomplish their personal goals.
 As an internationally recognized leader, Smith has conducted more than 1,000 training sessions and seminars for audiences all over the world.